UltraSuite/ultrasuite-doc/docs/data/uxtd.md

-# UXTD - Ultrax Typically Developing Children
+# Ultrax Typically Developing Children

-#### A dataset of ultrasound and audio recordings from typically developing children
+**A dataset of ultrasound and audio recordings from typically developing children**